 by Volker Poelzl

-Although where you will be able to retire legally depends a lot on your retirement income or wealth, there are other options besides retiring abroad permanently.
-Instead of selling your home and moving overseas permanently, you might also want to consider buying or renting a small home overseas and spending part of the year abroad in a country with affordable real estate and a low cost of living.
-This way you do not need a permanent residency or retirement visa, since you are staying for only part of the year as a tourist.
+Although where you can retire legally depends significantly on your retirement income or wealth, there are other options besides permanently retiring abroad.
+Instead of selling your home and moving overseas permanently, consider buying or renting a small home overseas and spending part of the year abroad in a country with affordable real estate and a low cost of living.
+This way, you do not need a permanent residency or retirement visa since you stay for only part of the year as a tourist.
 Living part of the year in another country is a popular option in Europe, where many retirees from northern countries spend part of the year at their retirement homes in southern Europe.
-This way they don’t need to go through the red tape of getting a retirement visa and they don’t entirely sever their ties with their home country and community.
+Taking this path, retirees don’t need to go through the red tape of getting a retirement visa, and they don’t entirely sever their ties with their home country and community.
 In addition, many people of all ages continue to work during their retirement, given the facility of remote work with an internet connection.
 Please note: Those working for retirement income may have to pay taxes as appropriate in their chosen country and their home country.

-Volker Poelzl is a frequent contributor to Transitions Abroad.
-He has traveled in over thirty countries worldwide and has lived in ten of them for study, research and work.
+Volker Poelzl is a Living Abroad Contributing Editor for TransitionsAbroad.com.
+He has traveled in over 40 countries worldwide and has lived in ten of them for study, research and work.